 if (head == null || head.next == null) return;

-// Store all nodes in a list
+// Step 1: Store nodes in an array

 List<ListNode> nodes = new ArrayList<>();